October Health – 2025 Report

 -

-Reduced Workforce Productivity: Individuals experiencing body image stress may have lower self-esteem and confidence, leading to decreased motivation and focus at work.
+Reduced Productivity: Individuals with body image stress may experience lower confidence and motivation, leading to decreased productivity in the workplace.

 -

-Increased Health Costs: Body image issues can lead to mental health problems such as anxiety and depression, resulting in higher healthcare expenses for employers and individuals.
+Increased Healthcare Costs: High levels of body image stress can lead to mental health issues, resulting in increased healthcare costs for individuals and organizations.

 -